mainkoon81/ooo-Bayesian-Modeling-C1/README.md

      - Sol 1) Stick-Breaking scheme(sampling distribution)
      - Sol 2) Polya-Urn scheme or Chinese-Restaurant scheme(just sampling point)

  - ### Stick-Breaking scheme: How to deal with pmf on infinite choice?
+How to get a probability of the pizza with infinite slicing?
-   - Sampling a decent distribution using the adjusted Beta: GEM(`α`)
+   - Sampling a decent distribution 'G(A)`? using the adjusted Beta: GEM(`α`)
    - ??????????????
    <img src="https://user-images.githubusercontent.com/31917400/73991728-f37ed200-4944-11ea-9c3c-0ed75eb21b59.jpg" />

- - ### Polya-Urn scheme or Chinese-Restaurant scheme:
+## C. ChineseRestaurantProcess + de Finetti's theorem + GibbsSampling

+## D. Dirichlet Process Mixture Model